-We just discovered roasting vegetables and find that we love the vegetables even more this way.
+We just discovered roasting vegetables and find that we love vegetables even more this way.

-Just cube some potatoes, sweet potatoes, beets, carrots, Brussel sprouts, broccoli, onions, zucchini or others.
+Just cube some potatoes, sweet potatoes, beets, carrots, brussel sprouts, broccoli, onions, zucchini or others.
 Then place them in a 9×13 stoneware pan and drizzle them with olive oil, salt, and pepper to taste.
-Bake for 350 degrees for 1 hour for root vegetables stirring after 30 minutes.
+Bake at 350 degrees for 1 hour for root vegetables stirring after 30 minutes.
 Broccoli and non-root vegetables will take less time.